pcorey/pcorey.github.io/_posts/2017-10-09-learning-to-crawl-building-a-bare-bones-web-crawler-with-elixir.markdown

 mix new hello_crawler
 </code></pre>

+While we’re at it, let’s pull in two dependencies we’ll be using in this project: [HTTPoison](https://hex.pm/packages/httpoison), a fantastic HTTP client for Elixir, and [Floki](https://hex.pm/packages/floki), a simple HTML parser.

+We’ll add them to our `mix.exs`{:.language-bash} file:

+<pre class='language-elixir'><code class='language-elixir'>
+defp deps do
+  [
+    {:httpoison, "~> 0.13"},
+    {:floki, "~> 0.18.0"}
+  ]
+end
+</code></pre>

+And pull them into our project by running a [Mix command](https://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html) from our shell:

+<pre class='language-bash'><code class='language-bash'>
+mix deps.get
+</code></pre>

+Now that we’ve set up the laid out the basic structure of our project, let’s start writing code!

+## Crawling a Page

-Based on the description given above, we know that we’ll need some function (or set of functions) that takes in a starting URL, fetches the page, and looks for links.
+Based on [the description given above](#lets-think-about-what-we-want), we know that we’ll need some function (or set of functions) that takes in a starting URL, fetches the page, and looks for links.

 Let’s start sketching out that function: